-At the time of publishing this catalog (May 2020), training to students is being provided to students via distance education as long as necessary during the current COVID-19 crisis.
-At the point when the Governor allows the school to resume normal training at the Blue Cliff facility, the school will shift back to on-site training.
-The experience of staff & students with distance learning has been generally positive and therefore, the intention of the school is to do hybrid training in the future during the programs as allowed by the regulatory agencies.
+On an emergency basis (case by case), the school may implement a temporary change in mode of delivery of training to include students being trained via distance education.
+This distance training mode will only be done in accordance with State and Accrediting approvals.
+The experience of staff & students with distance learning has been generally positive and therefore.
+The intention of the school is to do hybrid training in the future during the programs as allowed by the regulatory agencies.
 Hybrid is meaning some training at our physical facility and some training via distance learning and the internet.
 Additional policies may develop as a result of distance training.
+The Alabama board of Cosmetology and Barbering allows distance training up to 50%.
+The school values quality education and any future use of distance training would only be done with the purpose of improving the student experience.